Maxim-Mazurok/format-jsonfile/README.md

 # format-jsonfile
-Just format your json files.
+format-jsonfile is a CLI tool just for formatting your json files.

 ## Install
 Using git: